sid86-dev/flask-tutorial/README.md

 <hr>

 ## Why to choose Flask
+> Flask's framework is more explicit than Django's framework and is also easier to learn because it has less base code to implement a simple web-Application.
 List of companies using Flask framework - who is using Flask?

 ### Companies using Flask